School of Engineering Undergraduate

 Engineers Ireland’s accreditation is an objective evaluation and approval of third level engineering programmes, ensuring that they meet international standards, the needs of the engineering profession and broader responsibilities to society, environment and economy.

 Accreditation is a periodic assessment of a programme of engineering education against accepted standards.
-The hallmark of a professional engineer is the ability to apply the learning outcomes gained during study to real world situations.
-These are assessed as working experiences or learned competences
+The hallmark of a professional engineer is the ability to apply the learning outcomes gained during study to real-world situations.
+These are assessed as working experiences or learned competencies.

 Education Progression

 On completion of this course, students will be eligible to transfer to Year 4 of the Level 8 course: BEng (Hons) in Mechanical Engineering or the BSc (Hons) in Engineering Entrepreneurship Add-on.
 (This will be subject to student numbers.
-Where places are limited, offers will be linked to the final GPA achieved.)
+Where places are limited, offers will be linked to the final average mark in 3rd year, with a minimum of 50% average required to progress.)

 Fees and Funding